productscience/blue-world-lite/README.md

 You'll need to reset the DB and lathermail on each test run.

-If you prefer not to do this manually in the three terminals, on Mac OS a script like this can help, as long as you aren't running other similar processes that might be accidentally killed:
+If you prefer not to do this manually in the three terminals, on Mac OS a script like this can help, as long as you aren't running other similar processes that might be accidentally killed.

+This script also loads the `load.sh` script described above to reset the database:

 ```
 #!/bin/bash